 Should the gum disease (periodontitis) be at a severe or advanced stage, we have in-house periodontists who can provide a consultation to assess and plan future treatment, manage the case personally, and review for progress.
 This in-house service allows prompt, efficient and comfortable treatment.
 Periodontists are trained to perform certain surgeries that address gum problems that cannot be addressed by nonsurgical treatments.

-Non-invasive treatments are the first choice for treating problems with the gum.
+Periodontal treatment – Non-invasive treatments are the first choice for treating problems with the gum.
 Gum disease causes pockets of tissue to form around the teeth.
-The bigger these pockets, the more space available for bacteria to thrive.
+The bigger these pockets, the more space will be available for bacteria to thrive.
 These bacteria can destroy gum tissue and bone, leading to tooth loss.
-The most common procedures are scaling and root planing.
+The most common procedures are scaling and root planning.
 Scaling involves carefully cleaning the root surfaces to get rid of plaque and calculus (tartar) that form in the pockets of tissue that separate the tooth from the bone.
-Root planing removes bacterial toxins by smoothing the root of the tooth.
+Root planning removes bacterial toxins by smoothing the root of the tooth.
 Additionally, the periodontist may apply antimicrobials to the gums to kill any additional bacteria.
 For many people, this treatment is sufficient but needs to be maintained on a regular basis.

 These surgical procedures help regenerate bone and tissue destroyed by bacteria.
 First, bacteria are removed and after, bone grafts or tissue-stimulating proteins are used to help regenerate these structures.

 A periodontal procedure that lengthens the tooth by removing excess bone and gum tissue.
 This can be a purely cosmetic procedure to reduce the appearance of a “gummy” smile.
 It is also performed to prepare the mouth for other cosmetic or restorative procedures.